Equitrack/Alexandria/ENGLISH/Interview.md

 I'm working in Global Hitss like infrastructure engineer.
 I've been working with a team of 6 people to improve the infrastructure I've successfully managed four large projects from planning to closing
-- Storage technology on containers ()
-I have 4 activities:
+- Storage technology on containers called nextcloud like google drive but is opensource I have 4 activities:
 - Update HTTPS certificates to web servers like nginx
 - To do researching about new and alternative technologies